Milan is Italy’s commanding northern city, in the Lombardy region.

 This basilica is not as extravagant as the other churches you’ll find in Milan, but it holds a fascinating history and is less touristy than the other churches.
 Even better, the entrance to the church and crypt are free!

 The Piazza Gae Aulenti is located within this district and is considered the heart of modern Milan.
 It contains Italy’s highest skyscraper, the Unicredit Tower.
 At 750-feet tall, it’s quite impressive to see up close!
-For travelers wanting to explore the contemporary aspects of the city, this area of Milan is perfect for you!
+For travellers wanting to explore the contemporary aspects of the city, this area of Milan is perfect for you!

 The World of Leonardo exhibition in Milan is dedicated to the great Renaissance thinker, Leonardo Da Vinci!